iotY/android_packages_apps_Jelly/README.md

  * ping action, x509 and links to VirusTotal/MyWOT via sslCertificate screen

 ### new Settings
- * force NightMode in webview
+ * force NightMode in webview (min version 76!)
  * adjustable size for urlBar height
  * toggle URL vs Title in urlBar
- * info with UserAgent
+ * anti-tracing & info for UserAgent

 ### More Search-engine(s):
 chosen one (via /Settings/) triggered, from any selected text (anywhere via longpress)